anubhab-code/SOVA/README.md

 # S.O.V.A.
-S.O.V.A. is my attempt to automate tasks performed on Microsoft Windows.
+S.O.V.A. is our attempt to automate tasks performed on Microsoft Windows.
 It would help people not familiar with technology to operate computer systems relatively easily.
 People alien to this domain face difficulties in getting used to technology, S.O.V.A. here serves as a handy tool.
 S.O.V.A. performs all common tasks like opening applications, opening and closing files and folders, moving, renaming and organizing files, searching for files, compressing and decompressing files, changing system background, switching tabs, accessing utilities like webcam and microphone, shutting down the system etc. It also has additional features like playing music according to mood, reporting errors, etc.

 ## Getting Started